Nawrasnetwork/NawrasWebWallet/README.md

 3. Update config.js to your contract information, gas price and limit as well as etherscan api key (for ropsten you can leave it).

  DONE !

+The project was forked from DAINET NETWORK .